France meets Alstom bidders with pledge to protect jobs

 Hollande and Montebourg have said their concerns are related to jobs, the nation’s energy independence, and the location of activities both in power and rail.
 A source familiar with the discussions said GE had offered some solutions to these concerns but that there was still a lot of work to do.

 Montebourg said before the meeting with GE that France would oppose any deal it considered unsuitable.
-But the minister, who has threatened in the past to nationalize assets belonging to steelmaker ArcelorMittal, stopped short of suggesting the state would do the same for Alstom.
+But the minister, who has threatened in the past to nationalize assets belonging to steelmaker ArcelorMittal ISPA.AS, stopped short of suggesting the state would do the same for Alstom.

 “It’s too early to raise that question,” he said.

-In the evening, Hollande met with Kaeser from Siemens and with Martin Bouygues, the billionaire chairman of family conglomerate Bouygues, which is Alstom’s largest shareholder, with a 29.4 percent stake.
+In the evening, Hollande met with Kaeser from Siemens and with Martin Bouygues, the billionaire chairman of family conglomerate Bouygues (BOUY.PA), which is Alstom’s largest shareholder, with a 29.4 percent stake.

 Kaeser later issued a statement that he had had a “very open, trustful and amicable exchange” with Hollande and Montebourg, and the Siemens board would convene as soon as possible to decide whether to make an offer.